forrest79/translation/readme.md

 ## Documentation

-This translator is basically distributes with [neon format](https://ne-on.org/) data loader for locale files.
+This translator is basically distributed with [neon format](https://ne-on.org/) data loader for locale files.
 You must specify `plural` section and `messages` section.

 Plural section contains conditions for plurals.
 It operates with `n` variable.
 Each line is one condition.
-When you need some message in plural, you must provide as much messages as plural conditions and first condition is equal to first message and so on.
+When you need some message in plural, you must provide as many messages as plural conditions, and the first condition is equal to the first message and so on.

 Example for english and czech plurals: